The engine behind Jax

 Math Engine automates this task — translating natural language into executable optimization models, dispatching to the right solver, and self-correcting against domain constraints.
 No operations research expertise required.

-Network designs that take human engineers days to weeks, produced in minutes with full constraint verification
+Network designs that take human engineers days to weeks are produced in a single session, with full constraint verification.

 Fig 1.A — Math Engine